-Students will take part in on-the-job training projects doing hands on electrical wiring installations in residential and commercial buildings.
-Students are required to have 100% supervision by a (01) journey level electrician employed by Perry Technical Institute while performing these electrical installations with a ratio of not more than four students to one (01) journey level electrician.
-All work will comply with the NEC, WAC and RCWs and shall be inspected by the Department of Labor & Industries.
-In addition to holding a current (01) journey level electricians certificate, the (01) journey level electricians must also have training in instruction and meet the minimum requirements of a classroom instructor.
+Students will take part in on-the-job training projects doing handson electrical wiring installations in residential and commercial buildings.
+Students are required to have 100% supervision by a (01) journey level electrician employed by Perry Technical Institute while performing these electrical installations with a ratio of not more than four students to one (01) journey level electrician while working outside the school.
+All work will comply with the NEC, WAC and RCWs and shall be inspected by the Department of Labor & Industries as required.
+In addition to holding a current (01) journey level electrician certificate, the (01) journey level electricians must also have training in instruction and meet the minimum requirements of a classroom instructor.
 Journey level electricians shall not engage in any of the electrical installations.